 Fossil fuels pros and cons

-In 2019, the U.S Energy Information Administration (EIA) concluded that 80% of the primary energy consumption in the U.S. is powered by fossil fuels.
+According to the U.S. Energy Information Administration (EIA), 79% of energy consumption in the U.S. comes from fossil fuels.

 Though fossil fuels have been meeting our energy needs for many years, the cons outweigh the pros.